kkmanuu/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for including this in their curriculum.
+ Major appreciations to Gregoire Vella for the Creative Commons design of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>